aurelberra/stopwords/rationale.md

 <!-- One solution is to provide short lists.
 TODO: include short lists? -->

-For version 1 (October 2017) I compared existing lists of stopwords and updated the one I was using, adding variant forms.
-There are 262 items for Greek ([stopwords_greek_v1.txt](stopwords_greek_v1.txt)) and 144 items for Latin ([stopwords_latin_v1.txt](stopwords_latin_v1.txt)).
+For version 1 (October 2017) I compared existing lists of stopwords and updated the one I was using, adding variant forms. – Total number of items (tokens or symbols): 262 for Greek ([stopwords_greek_v1.txt](stopwords_greek_v1.txt)) and 144 for Latin ([stopwords_latin_v1.txt](stopwords_latin_v1.txt)).

 For version 2 (January 2018) I rebased the lists on corpus statistics and greatly augmented them.
 My main sources were the lists of 100, 500, 1000 most frequent words in TLG E and PHI 5.
 I also refined the lists by testing them on several corpora.
-Variant forms, several paradigms and other elements common in stoplists (typographical symbols, single letters, numerals) were added systematically.
-There are 7402 items for Greek ([stopwords_greek_v2.txt](stopwords_greek_v2.txt)) and 3839 items for Latin ([stopwords_latin_v2.txt](stopwords_latin_v2.txt)).
+Variant forms, several paradigms and other elements common in stoplists (typographical symbols, single letters, numerals) were added systematically. – Total number of items (tokens or symbols): 7573 for Greek ([stopwords_greek_v2.txt](stopwords_greek_v2.txt)) and 3839 for Latin ([stopwords_latin_v2.txt](stopwords_latin_v2.txt)).

 The lists are maintained here in plain text files.
 The words are sorted by parts of speech to make it easier to adapt the lists.
-The categories are the following: conjunctions, prepositions/postpositions, adverbs, nouns, adjectives, verbs, pronouns (Greek and Latin), articles, particles, interjections (Greek), abbreviated *praenomina* (Latin).
+The categories are the following:

+* for Greek and Latin
+    * conjunctions
+    * prepositions/postpositions
+    * adverbs
+    * nouns
+    * adjectives
+    * verbs
+    * pronouns
+* for Greek only
+    * articles
+    * particles
+    * interjections
+* for Latin only
+    * abbreviated *praenomina*

 These headings are comments prefixed with an [octothorpe](https://en.wiktionary.org/wiki/octothorpe) and are therefore suppressed in Voyant Tools when the software creates user-defined, alphabetically-sorted lists.

+Duplicate items are also removed by Voyant Tools, so I deduplicated the lists within individual paradigms and categories, but not across them.

 In Greek I have included elided forms without apostrophes, variants with the non-final and the final forms of sigma, variants of the articles with a lunate sigma, the additional dialectal forms and forms with iota adscript provided by the Diogenes software (see below).
 Forms with an acute accent on the last syllable are also included with a grave accent, and I added forms with an enclitic accent which the tests suggested to be very frequent.